kyle-tennison/notes/lecture notes/COE-2001 (statics)/Beams.md

 ### Tricks

-God im literally citing chatgpt but, it looks like, for a point load, the change in shear is equal to the magnitude of that point load.
+God, I'm literally citing ChatGPT, but it looks like for a point load, the change in shear is equal to the magnitude of that point load.

 For instance,
 ![|411](../../media/Pasted%20image%2020241115105719.webp)